neil-berg/portfolio/src/posts/2019-07-27-emanuel-rohss.md

 `npm install --save gatsby-transformer-sharp gatsby-plugin-sharp`

-We'll also want to install the `dotenv` package so that we can store the Airtables tokens in a `.env` file instead of directly in visible code.
+The `dotenv` package is also installed so that the Airtable tokens can be stored in a `.env` file instead of directly in visible code.

 `npm install dotenv`

-Once installed, the tables can be configured in the `gatsby-config.js` file:
+Once all the packages are installed, the tables can be configured in the `gatsby-config.js` file:

+**gatsby-config.js**

 <!-- prettier-ignore -->
 ```javascript